Release agent: Rubber

 There are two types of release agents used in the molding of rubber products.
 Both are silicone based.
 The decision on which to use has to do with lubricity and release.
 Water-diluted silicone is used when you have rubber sliding over a hot mold (sheets or slugs).
 The silicone keeps the rubber from sticking to the mold but just as important it lubricates the rubber so it will slide over the hot mold as it is loaded.
 Diluted silicone typically has to be applied every cycle.
 Semi-permanent mold release builds a silicone matrix on the mold that becomes a barrier between the rubber and the metal surface of the mold.
 The matrix is created by the other ingredients in the semi-permanent mold release.
 Applications of semi-permanent mold release vary from every cycle to once daily applications depending on the compound being molded and the design and quality of the mold.
 Silicone-based rubber products, however, require a non-silicone based releasing agent.

+Blocking agents

+Related to release agents are blocking agents.
+These chemicals aid in keeping collections of polymeric materials from sticking together.
+Typical that are used for stacked sheets or rolls of plastics.
+They inhibit cold flow.